ziomzziom/iptables/README.md

 #/<-------------------------------------------------------------------------------------------------------------------------------------------->/#

                  Attention!
-After running cloned bash script, you will automatically change the default configuration of your computer
+Before running already cloned bash script, look up on the source code, as you understood sc you can launch the script.
+Remember, you will automatically change the default configuration of your computer.